JenGelfling/readme-generator/README.md

-# The Dope project
+# My Title!

 ## Description

-This is a description of the project
+I'm describing the project

 ## Table of Contents

 ## Installation

-here is how you install the project
+make sure to install inquirer@8.2.4

 ## Usage

-this is how you use the app
+you run "node index.js" in terminal.

 ## License